Michigan Squirrel Removal Services

 How Much Does it Cost to Get Rid of Squirrels?

 Squirrel trapping or exclusion are the best methods to get rid of squirrels.
 Exclusions we may charge to install the one way squirrel door and provide an estimate to proof the entire home.
 Because there are typically large families of squirrels we set multiple traps at once and charge for the visit not for each captured squirrel.
-A typical squirrel trapping or exclusion may cost around $350.
+A typical squirrel trapping or exclusion may cost around $350 or more.
 At an added cost once the squirrels are trapped and removed we can also screen vents, cap chimneys, fix canned vents, eaves, etc. to keep them from returning.
 This is also part of our exclusion process.
 For free detailed quote click on the free price quote button. button.

 We service over 14 counties in Michigan for squirrel removal projects.
 See our service area to see if we are in your area.
 Looking for a professional wildlife control expert specializing in the squirrel removal process, but not sure who to hire?
 Click here for information on hiring a wildlife control expert.